SS Logo

 SS LogoSS Logo PNG

 The readiness to punish the apostate is encoded in the emblem.
-The SS logo is a tribute to strictness, order, and precise execution of orders.
+The SS logo is a tribute to strictness, order, and precise execution.
 The main task of the military structure is to protect the regime and create a “better” world.
 Therefore, the symbols are so strong and strong, like pillars.

 SS: Brand overview